osamih1/Image-segmentation-using-Yolov8/README.md

 5. In terminal run this command to download images: python data_collection_and_preperation/downloader.py images_file --download_folder=data_collection_and_preperation/images

-6. Run create_masks.py to get the mask of all the images inside masks folder.
+6. Execute create_masks.py to get the mask of all the images inside masks folder.

-7. Run masks_to_polygons.py to get the polygons of the mask images inside the labels folder.
+7. Execute masks_to_polygons.py to get the polygons of the mask images inside the labels folder.

-8. Run create_dataset_yolo_fromat.py to get the datataset in the format needed to train the YOLOv8-seg model
+8. Execute create_dataset_yolo_fromat.py to get the datataset in the format needed to train the YOLOv8-seg model

-9. Run train.py to train the yolov8-seg model.
+9. Execute train.py to train the yolov8-seg model.